knuxfanwin8/welcome-center-info/README.md

 Banner= ;This is the background of the app description part of the window.
 PreviewPicture= ;This is the program's icon in the app description part of the window.
 BannerTitle= ;This is the title on the banner.
-BannerDetail= ;This is the description on the IconPicture= ;This is the icon that appears on the app button on the bottom part of the window.
+BannerDetail= ;This is the description on the banner.
+IconPicture= ;This is the icon that appears on the app button on the bottom part of the window.
 ColorTextBanner= ;This is the font color on the banner in hex.
 For example, 000000 is black and ffffff is white.
 ```